-The Director of the Houston, Texas Field Office denied the application, concluding that the record did not establish as required that the Applicant and her adoptive father resided together outside the United States and that the father satisfied the overall five-year U.S. physical presence condition.
+The Director of the Houston, Texas Field Office denied the application, concluding that the record did not establish as required that the Applicant and his adoptive father resided together outside the United States and that the father satisfied the overall five-year U.S. physical presence condition in section 322 of the Act.
 The matter is now before us on appeal.
 8 C.F.R. § 103.3.